10 Best Grammar Checker Tools (2023 Comparison!)

 To grasp how powerful ProWritingAid really is, you need a closer look at the user interface.

-On the main menu, you’ll see seven additional tabs that contain even more editing tools.
+On the main menu, you’ll see several additional tools and tabs that contain even more editing tools.

-The ‘Repeats’ tab, for instance, can help you identify the most repeated phrases in your draft.
+The ‘Repeats’ tool, for instance, can help you identify the most repeated phrases in your draft.

 Heavily overused words can ruin the engagement of readers as well as the impact of your message.